Slashdot Asks: What Are Your Favorite Android Oreo Features?

 Re: (Score:2)

 Remember when phones made phone calls?
-(Score:4, Funny)
+(Score:5, Funny)

 I'd be happy with a feature where the phone makes a phone call and both parties actually sound intelligible.
 High quality, even!